manishmz/React-Interview-Preparations/CSharp_Questions.md

 ack = 0, ack = 1, ack = all

 #### SQL
+##### ACID Properties
+ACID is an acronym that stands for Atomicity, Consistency, Isolation, and Durability.
+These properties are fundamental principles in database systems, including SQL databases, to ensure reliable and transactional operations.
+Let's explore each property:
+1. Atomicity: Atomicity guarantees that a transaction is treated as a single, indivisible unit of work.
+It means that either all the changes made within a transaction are committed, or none of them are.
+If any part of the transaction fails, the entire transaction is rolled back, and the database returns to its previous state.
+2. Consistency: Consistency ensures that a transaction brings the database from one valid state to another.
+It enforces integrity constraints, such as data type validation, referential integrity, and other rules defined in the database schema.
+In other words, the database remains in a consistent state before and after the execution of a transaction.
+3. Isolation: Isolation ensures that concurrent transactions do not interfere with each other.
+Each transaction should execute as if it is the only transaction running on the system.
+Isolation prevents issues like dirty reads (reading uncommitted data), non-repeatable reads (reading different values in the same transaction), and phantom reads (seeing new rows inserted by other transactions).
+4. Durability: Durability guarantees that once a transaction is committed, its changes are permanent and will survive any subsequent failures, such as power outages or system crashes.
+The committed data is stored in non-volatile memory (usually disk storage) and can be recovered even in the event of a system failure.
 ##### Different types of keys
 In SQL databases, there are several types of keys that can be used to establish relationships between tables and ensure data integrity.
 Here are some commonly used key types:
 1. Primary Key: A primary key is a unique identifier for each record in a table.
 It ensures that each row in the table is uniquely identified and helps in maintaining data integrity.